Improving Cooperative Game Theory-based Data Valuation via Data Utility Learning: Data Valuation via Data Utility Learning

-As a concrete example to demonstrate the usefulness of data utility learning, we explore a novel application in data valuation.

-Shapley value is a widely used data value notion nowadays \citep{ghorbani2019data, jia2019towards, jia2019efficient, jia2019scalability, wang2020principled}.
-Recent work has also proposed to use the Least core\footnote{Least core may not be unique.
-In this paper, when we talk about the least core, we always refer to the least core vector that has the smallest $\ell_2$ norm, following the tie-breaking rule in the original literature \citep{yan2020ifyoulike}.} \citep{yan2020ifyoulike}, another famous solution concept in cooperative game theory, as a viable alternative to Shapley value.
-Both of the two data value notions have rigorous fairness guarantees, thereby making them particularly attractive in sensitive applications involving assigning monetary rewards or attributing responsibility based on data value.
-Given $n$ data points $D=\{z_1,\ldots,z_n\}$ and a data utility function $U$, the definition of Shapley value and Least core are respectively given as follows:

-It can be seen from these definitions that the exact calculation of both the Shapley value and the least core requires evaluating the data utility function on every possible subset of the training data, which is $\mathcal{O}(2^n)$.
-Existing works on data valuation have largely focused on making the calculation more efficient.
-The major idea underlying the existing works is to evaluate the data utility only on some sampled subsets and then estimate the data value based on the utility samples.
-One key aspect ignored by all the prior works is that \emph{with the utility samples, we can potentially learn a model for the data utility function, which can be in turn used to predict the utility for subsets that are not sampled. }
+The major idea underlying the existing data valuation heuristics is to evaluate the data utility only on some sampled subsets and then estimate the data value based on the samples of subset-utility pairs (i.e., Monte Carlo or its variants).
+We will refer to the samples of subset-utility pairs as \emph{utility samples}.
+The key idea of our approach is that, with the utility samples, we can potentially use a parametric model $\duf$ to learn and approximate the data utility function $v$.
+We can then use $\duf$ to predict the utility for additional subsets that are not sampled previously.